nthohuynh/AdapSwAGPlugin/README.md

 <h2>3.2.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.
 </br>
-Here, we provide a simple interface that allows to point two file of the variability model and its the corresponding resolution one.
+Here, we provide a simple interface that allows to point the variability model and its the corresponding resolution one.
 </br>
-The results of the validation activity is a message that indicates where conflicts need to be corrected.
+The result of the validation activity is a message that indicates where conflicts need to be corrected if there are some errors or the resolution model is correct with the variability model.

 <img src="screenshot/eclipseplugin2.png" alt="Mountain View" style="width:304px;height:228px;">